Dr. Thomas Jamieson

 I am an Assistant Professor in the School of Public Administration at the University of Nebraska at Omaha.
-I received my PhD in Political Science and International Relations from the University of Southern California.
-Before starting at USC, I completed a BA (Hons) and an MA at Victoria University of Wellington, New Zealand.
+I received a PhD in Political Science and International Relations from the University of Southern California in 2018.
+Before USC, I completed a BA (Hons) and an MA at Victoria University of Wellington, New Zealand.

 I study how information and public opinion affect policymaking, especially during periods of crisis.
 In my research, I argue that these periods create extraordinary conditions to create change and pursue policies that would otherwise be all but impossible.

 I currently serve as a member of the SPA Doctoral Program Committee, the SPA Diversity and Inclusion Workgroup, and the Emergency Management and Disaster Science Committee.